 Why did he create this work?

 Throughout his career, Wurm has explored the connection between the human body and sculpture.
 His One Minute Sculptures2 were some of his first sculptures that they were dealing with this matter.
 Wurm refers to our bodies and how they can be transformed over time to be works of art.
 In the same sense, as the bus is blown out of proportion, enough hot dogs will help to do the same to the visitors.
 The artist considers these weight-gaining processes related to each other, both adding mass.

 According to Wurm, we are all gaining or losing weight over time, referencing the work of Fernando Botero3.
 Botero stated that he had a close interest in larger individuals, which he thought had more to do with formal qualities.
 Botero was a Colombian artist that maintained he wasn’t painting fatness but volume.

 But why Hot Dogs?

 Wurm wanted to use something that people in the US are very familiar with and that they eagerly want to consume while out in public.
 Hotdogs are very common, thanks to immigrants who popularized them during the 20th century.
 They also serve as a connection between New York’s most famous street food and the one in Austria.

 It may be looking awkward to deliver hot dogs with a kind of obese bus.
-Though, Wurm’s intent is more profound than you may think.
+However, Wurm’s intent is more profound than you may think.
 The artist considers sausages to be a European food icon.

 Most art professionals considered this hotdog bus as an out-of-shape cousin to the lithe Oscar Meyer Wienermobile4.
 The work stands above the spirit of his earlier works such as Fat Car Convertible5, (2005) and Fat House in (2003).